ferasbackagain/AGI-Sentinel-DLP-Shield/README.md

 Key License Points:

-· ✅ Free to use for personal and commercial projects
-· ✅ Open source - Complete source code available
+· ✅ Free to use for personal and NON commercial projects · ✅ Open source - Complete source code available
 · ✅ Freedom to modify and distribute
 · ⚠️ Must share modifications if distributed